 A baby whose mother had gestational diabetes will not be born with diabetes.
 However, they may be at risk of developing type 2 diabetes later in life.

-A glucose tolerance test (OGTT) will be done early in any subsequent pregnancy to make sure that your blood glucose levels are in the normal range.
+A glucose tolerance test (OGTT) will be performed early in any subsequent pregnancy to make sure that your blood glucose levels are in the normal range.
 If this test is normal, then a repeat OGTT will be done, usually between 22 and 28 weeks gestation.

 Reducing your risk of type 2 diabetes